Skip to main content

 Schema manager rules

-All minor version upgrades must follow the required upgrade procedure described above.
-Upgrades must start from the latest patch of the current minor and proceed strictly minor-by-minor.
+All minor version upgrades must follow the required upgrade procedure described above and proceed strictly minor-by-minor.
 The schema manager compares the stored schema version (the last successful schema upgrade) with the current application version:

 Where the schema version is stored